-Do you teach French beginners?
+Do you teach French 1 or beginning French?
 It can be so fun to be the one to introduce them to the Francophone world, but it is not easy to teach from square one!
 You need to engage them with fun activities, provide differentiation, introduce culture, give them ample opportunities to speak and listen to each other, teach them to read and write, and teach a LOT of grammar … even if you’re not allowed to actually teach grammar! 😉

 I taught French 1-5 at the high school level for seven years and at the middle school level for one year before moving to middle school French immersion, and I know just how hard it is!
 The good news is, I have created hundreds of resources that helped me teach all the concepts in a fun way.

 These are American levels for beginning French, but here’s how you’ll determine your levels.